 In this post we delve a little deeper into two critical geometric characteristics that determine how a wing functions, namely: Wing Area and Aspect Ratio and introduce a third component: Sweep Angle (sweep post here).

-Have a look at the collage of airplanes shown above.
+Take a look at the collage of airplanes shown below.
 Each is a very different size and shape, and designed to fulfill a very different mission.
 Each has a unique wing which is shaped differently to the others.
 Take a moment to look over each one and see if you can spot and describe how they differ geometrically.